Press kits have been an important element of a band's promotion since the beginning of the modern music industry.

 Next, I started editing existing elements by clicking on them and replacing them with Sundae Crush text and assets.
 I swapped the existing thumbnail for our album artwork, changed the header to highlight the new album, and dropped our short biography into the first paragraph.

-One of the reasons it’s so easy to build an EPK with ConvertKit’s landing page builder is that creating a new section is as easy as creating a line break.
+One of the reasons it’s so easy to build a free EPK with ConvertKit’s landing page builder is that creating a new section is as easy as creating a line break.
 Next, I added our social media links and a link to stream A Real Sensation in its entirety via ConvertKit’s link widget.

 After I added the link, I clicked “Settings” to increase the font size and make a minor adjustment to the way the button looked.
 However, you can make significant visual adjustments to buttons so they can suit your style.